 I didn’t know anyone in the whole town, or even the entire part of the state.
 I went to college planning to join a fun outdoors group, craft group, or community group.
-I was actually planning on NOT joining a college ministry because I thought it sounded boring.
+I was actually planning on not joining a college ministry because I thought it sounded boring.
 But I was invited to an Intervarsity Christian Fellowship event by one of the only people I’d met in Duluth, and I never stopped going.
 After about a month or two of going, I decided to give my life to the Lord.
-I realized that Christianity doesn’t start and stop with believing that Jesus is Lord.
+I realized that Christianity doesn’t start and stop with believing that Jesus is God.
 It starts with that, but after, we are supposed to do something, and let it affect our everyday lives, goals, and mission in life.
 I started to understand that I don’t have to do certain things and not do others.
 I don’t have to follow a set of rules to try and live a life that’s good enough.
-Instead, I’m supposed to be obedient to God because He’s worthy of my praise and because it expresses my gratitude for what he’s done for me.
+Instead, I’m supposed to be obedient in my sinful capacity to God because He’s worthy of my praise and because it expresses my gratitude for what he’s done for me.

 I met my husband Reed when I was 19 and we got married 11 months later.
 I was 20 and he was 24.
 We got married two weeks before our last year of college, and spent a lot of that first year road tripping the country.
 We traveled to California, Maine, Glacier National Park, Florida, and Arizona.
 Those are some of our favorite memories.
 We camped the entire time out of our Honda Civic, so between the good gas mileage and cheap camping costs, the trips were affordable for our college budget.